matt-vonhippel/one-shot-calculator/README.md

 - More sensitivity: In order for the one-shot histograms to be fully accurate they need to take into account immunities.
 I could add some code to process_csv to add columns for common types of immunities so you can condition on them in your one-shot distributions.

 - More versatility: If you're skeptical about one-shotting things, there is a more "normal" concept, average damage per round (DPR).
 It would be easy to add a DPR calculator.
-I could also give you an overall one-shot percentage with a given encoutner table, or even try to make a setup to answer more complicated questions like whether you can kill a monster before it kills you.
+I could also give you an overall one-shot percentage with a given encounter table, or even try to make a setup to answer more complicated questions like whether you can kill a monster before it kills you.

 - More efficiency: This code is quite slow!
 It could probably be a lot faster.